 On January 24, Romanians went to the polls in the first round of the presidential election, choosing from 14 candidates to lead the country for the next five years.

-Romanians will also hold parliamentary elections in early December.
+| Romanians will also hold parliamentary elections in early December.
 (Source: scmp) |

 Overseas voting began on November 22 with a record 950 polling stations.

-Opinion polls show leftist Prime Minister Marcel Ciolacu, leader of the Social Democrats - Romania's largest party - will enter the second round along with far-right politician George Simion of the Romanian Unity Alliance.
+Opinion polls show left-wing Prime Minister Marcel Ciolacu, leader of the Social Democrats - Romania's largest party - will enter the second round along with far-right politician George Simion of the Romanian Unity Alliance.

 The second round of elections is expected to take place on December 8, while the National Assembly election will take place on December 1.

-According to the Romanian Constitution, if no candidate wins a majority of votes, a runoff election will be held between the top two candidates after two weeks.
+According to the Romanian Constitution, if no candidate wins a majority of votes, a runoff election will be held between the two leading candidates after two weeks.
 The winner will be the candidate who receives the most valid votes.

 In addition, Bucharest residents also participated in referendums on local governance issues and public health initiatives, including funding for drug prevention programs in schools.